Cassoulet for the Gang

 - In a Dutch oven coated with cooking spray, saute pork and kielbasa in oil until lightly browned; drain.
 Add carrots and onion; saute 4 minutes longer.
 Add garlic; cook for 1 minute longer.
 Stir in the tomatoes, broth and seasonings.
 Bring to a boil.
 Reduce heat; cover and simmer for 10 minutes.

-- Place one can of beans in a food processor; add 1/4 cup wine or broth.
+- Place one can of beans in a food processor; add 1/4 cup wine.
 Cover and process until pureed.
 Stir into meat mixture.
-Stir in the remaining beans and wine or broth.
+Stir in the remaining beans and wine.
 Bring to a boil.
 Reduce heat; simmer, uncovered, for 8-10 minutes or until meat and vegetables are tender.
-Yield: 10 servings (4 quarts).

 I make this recipe often.
 It is a big hit with the entire family.